luhsra/sratic/README.md

 - `pub.title`: Title from the bibtex entry
 - `pub.projects`: Equal to `pub.bibtex.projects`
 - `pub.bibtex`: The bibtex object
-- `pub.bibtex.projects`: Is automatically splitted and stripped at commas
+- `pub.bibtex.projects`: Is automatically split and stripped at commas
 - `pub.bibtex.bibtex`: The string representation of the raw bibtex entry

 For the bibtex entries, a few fields are used to show the publication: